BlinkBP/walkpaper/README.md

 At this point you have two options:

-You can either open extension's preferences and set paths to each workspace's wallpaper or use the default wallpaper changing method in GNOME settings.
+You can either open extension's preferences and set paths to each workspace's wallpaper by double clicking on a specific row or use the default wallpaper changing method in GNOME settings.

 More about the second method: